Zakaboy26/BipSync-Springboot-Client-Project/README.md

 # Bipsync Cardiff: Onboarding Checklist Web Application

-As part of my **second year at Cardiff University**, a team of four of us collaborated to develop a **web-based onboarding checklist** for the company **BipSync Cardiff**, a user-friendly tool designed to help new employees navigate their first tasks using a structured checklist format.
+As part of my second-year Software Engineering group project at Cardiff University, a team of four of us collaborated with BipSync Cardiff to develop a web-based onboarding management tool.

+The system helps the company’s HR team and other departments manage new employee onboarding tasks in one place.
+For example, HR can create a checklist for a new hire and assign setup tasks to the IT department (like preparing a laptop).
+Each department can then view, update, and track their assigned tasks through a simple checklist and Kanban-style board.

 ---